It's easy to decorate a sideboard or a buffet so it adds to the beauty of your home with these easy tips.

 USE SOMETHING ORGANIC ON A SIDEBOARD

-Whether your buffet is in the kitchen or in your living room like mine is now all sideboards can use a bit of pretty organics.
+Whether your buffet is in the kitchen or in your living room like mine is now all sideboards can use a few pretty organics.

-Buffets and sideboards are the perfect place to add an element of organic design.
+Buffets and sideboards are the perfect places to add an element of organic design.

 Here are a few ideas…